 The board delegates responsibility for the day-to-day leadership and management of BC Housing to the CEO.
 The board’s governance process and procedures are guided by the Best Practices Guidelines on Governance and Disclosure for Public Sector Organizations as well as other resources, such as those published by the Office of the Auditor General of British Columbia.

-Specific government direction was provided in the 2016/2017 Mandate Letter and supplemental letter from the Minister Responsible for Housing to the Board of Commissioners.
-The mandate letter describes the relationship between BC Housing and the provincial government, and mandates specific direction from the government to BC Housing for the fiscal year.
+Specific government direction is provided in the mandate letter from the Minister of Municipal Affairs and Housing to the Board of Commissioners.
+This letter describes the relationship between BC Housing and the provincial government, and mandates specific direction from the government to BC Housing for the fiscal year.
 The updated 2017/18 mandate letter replaces the previous mandate letter .

 Taxpayer Accountability Principles

 In June 2014, the provincial government announced the Taxpayer Accountability Principles.
-The Principles are an overarching government priority.
-The Mandate Letter directs BC Housing to adopt and implement these Principles and to implement policy directions identified in Housing Matters BC with a range of priority actions.
-Our performance against the Letter and Principles is reported every year in our Annual Report.
+The principles are an overarching government priority.
+The mandate letter directs BC Housing to adopt and implement these principles and to implement policy directions.
+Our performance against the letter and principles is reported every year in our annual report.

 Standards of Conduct Policy